solstice-ai/optimal-energy-storage/README.md

 ```

 A battery model only maintains parameters.
 To get an instance of an actual battery (which keeps track of state of
-charge, and any other changes in state), we need to pass the model to a SimulatedBattery object:
+charge, and any other changes in state), we need to pass the model to an object that is a sub-class of `AbstractBattery`
+such as `SimulatedBattery` or your own implementation.

 ```python
 from oes import BatteryModel, get_default_battery_params, SimulatedBattery